大公无私

 「大公无私」 is mainly used in the following contexts:

-- Character evaluation: Used to praise someone's character or behavior, especially for leaders or public officials.
+- Character Evaluation: Used to praise a person's character or behavior, especially for those in leadership or public office.

 - Example:「他是一位大公无私的领导,深受员工爱戴。」

-(He is an impartial and selfless leader who is deeply respected by his employees.)
+(He is a selfless and impartial leader who is deeply loved and respected by his employees.)

 - Example:「他是一位大公无私的领导,深受员工爱戴。」